itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 --- Overleaf link: https://www.overleaf.com/9441718858cjvkmxjfshfm#3a0a87

 ## Abstract
 This report explores a machine learning-based approach for compressing and reconstructing large-scale image datasets.
-We combine autoencoders and Gaussian Mixture Models (GMMs) to create a compact, efficient compressed dataset that is able to be effectively decompressed for classification.
+We combine autoencoders and Gaussian Mixture Models (GMMs) to create a compact, efficient compressed dataset that is able to be effectively decompressed for training models after transport.
 We evaluate the effectiveness of this Latent Gaussian Compression (LGC) approach on the MNIST dataset.
-Our evaluation trains a classifier on the decompressed LGC MNIST training dataset, and the quantifies its accuracy on the test MNIST dataset.
-To establish a strong baseline, we compared this approach to a data summarization technique using coreset selection with k-medoids to find representative subset for training.
+Our evaluation trains a classifier on a decompressed LGC representation of the MNIST training dataset, and the quantifies its accuracy on the original test MNIST dataset.
+To establish a strong baseline, we compare this approach to a data summarization technique using coreset selection with k-medoids to find representative subset for training.
 For the LGC autoencoder, we experimented with various autoencoder architectures (vanilla autoencoder, VAE, contrastive VAE, and AE) to optimize performance.
-We further validated our method on the SpuCo (spurious correlation) dataset to assess its robustness to spurious correlations.
+We further validated our method on the SpuCo (spurious correlation) MNIST dataset to assess its robustness to spurious correlations.

 ## 1. Introduction